-During these dual public health crises, nurses are working in new ways with other health care providers, first responders, service groups, non-profit organizations, volunteers and others to provide care.
+During the dual public health crises of opioid overdose and the COVID-19 pandemic, nurses are working in new ways with other health care providers, first responders, service groups, non-profit organizations, volunteers and others to provide care.

 The provincial response to the overdose crisis is being led by a number of agencies, including the Ministry of Health, the Ministry of Mental Health and Addictions, the BC Centre for Disease Control (BCCDC) and the BC Centre on Substance Use (BCCSU).
 BCCSU is a provincially networked organization with a mandate to develop, help implement, and evaluate evidence-based approaches to substance use and addiction.

-The pervasive nature of this overdose emergency means nurses working across the health care system may be encountering clients in at risk of overdose.
-As part of efforts to support clinicians, BCCSU in June 2020 launched the
+The pervasive nature of this overdose emergency means nurses working across the healthcare system may be encountering clients at risk of overdose.
+As part of efforts to support healthcare providers, BCCSU has a

 24/7 Addiction Medicine Clinician Support Line.
-This new phone line is staffed with addiction medicine experts from across the province who can provide telephone consultation to physicians, nurse practitioners, nurses, and pharmacists to help improve the delivery of life-saving, evidence-based addiction care.
-It will help support implementation of clinical guidance and regulatory amendments that are being rapidly developed and deployed in response to these dual public health emergencies, including considerations for prescribing safer prescription alternatives to the toxic drug supply.
+This phone line is staffed with addiction medicine experts from across the province who can provide telephone consultation to physicians, nurse practitioners, nurses, and pharmacists to help improve the delivery of life-saving, evidence-based addiction care.

-BCCSU provides additional guidance for prescribers (including NPs), and other nurses during the COVID-19 pandemic in
+BCCSU provides additional guidance for prescribers and other healthcare providers during the COVID-19 pandemic in

 Risk mitigation in the context of dual public health emergencies.
 Nurses can also refer to the centre's opioid use disorder resources.

 Overdoses can occur anywhere, creating unique challenges for health care providers.
-In May 2020, BCCDC published a
+BCCDC has published a

 protocol related to episodic overdose prevention.
 This protocol can be implemented by employers in a variety of settings to help manage and prevent episodic overdoses.
 Nurses can also refer to the agency's